How to Build a Local SEO Chrome Extension with the uule Parameter

 });

-This ensures that all keywords are visible and prevents scroll overflow, which improves usability for bulk testing.
+This ensures that all keywords are visible and prevents scroll overflow.
+This small adjustment significantly improves the experience during extensive bulk testing.

 Step 4: Saving User Preferences

-SEO professionals often perform repetitive searches.
-To streamline workflow, I implemented Chrome storage to save user settings:
+I know that SEO professionals often perform repetitive searches.
+To streamline this workflow, I implemented Chrome storage to save user settings.
+This allows you to leverage your previous configurations without starting from scratch.

 $("#saveSettings").on("click", function() {